--SAMUEL R. SEIDEN Chief Trading Strategist, Online Trading Company
+-SAMEUL R. SEIDEN Chief Trading Strategist, Online Trading Company

-1. Defendants OTA Franchise Corporation and Newport Exchange Holdings, Inc., and NEH Services, Inc. (collectively, "Corporate Defendants") do business as Online Trading Academy ("OTA"), a fraudulent investment education scheme.
-Defendants Eyal Shahar and Samuel R. Seiden (collectively, "Individual Defendants") are individuals and OTA executives that-both independently and jointly with the Corporate Defendants-created, implemented, and/or participated in the acts and practices set forth in this Complaint and are personally liable for the conduct, as alleged herein.
-Defendants have been engaged in a nationwide ruse since at least 2012, claiming to offer consumers a low-investment, high-profit, online trading strategy.
+1. Defendants OTA Franchise Corporation and Newport Exchange Holdings, Nc., and NEH Services, Inc. (collectively, "Corporate Defendants") do business as Online Trading Academy ("OTA"), a fraudulent investment education scheme.
+Defendants Eyal Shahar and Samuel R. Seiden (collectively, "Individual Defendants") are individuals and OTA executives that - both independently and jointly with the Corporate Defendants - created, implemented, and/or participated in the acts and practices set forth in this Complaint and are personally liable for the conduct, as alleged herein.
+Defendants have been engaged in a nationwide ruse since at least 2012, claiming to offer consumers a low investment, high profit online trading strategy.
 Defendants target elderly individuals, making representations to them that they are likely to grow their wealth substantially if they purchase Defendants' expensive investment training and use Defendants' allegedly patented strategy.
-Defendants have no reasonable basis to support their representations regarding OTA's strategy, as they do not track the trading performance of their students, a fact which they also fail to disclose to their students.
-The vast majority of students who receive OTA training do not make the advertised income.
-Indeed, many students, including elderly individuals, lose their own money and have reduced capacity to replace their lost savings.
-Countless students are additionally saddled with high interest loans Defendants had induced them to take out to pay for OTA training, though such loans are not the subject of this Complaint.
-Numerous students paid Defendants tens of thousands of dollars, with some paying \$50,000 or more.
-This fraudulent scheme affected tens of thousands of Americans.
+Defendants have no reasonable basis to support their representations

 - 2. Government regulators have taken notice of Defendants' fraudulent scheme.
-On February 12, 2020, the Federal Trade Commission ("FTC") filed a complaint against all of the same Defendants plus Darren Kimoto for violating Section 5(a) of the FTC Act, 15 U.S.C. § 45(a), and the Consumer Review Fairness Act of 2016, 15 U.S.C. § 45b.1 The FTC files a complaint when it has "reason to believe" that the named defendants are violating, or are about to violate the law, and it appears to the FTC that a proceeding is in the public interest.2 The FTC also moved for a temporary restraining order, an asset freeze, appointment of a receiver, other equitable relief, and an order to show cause why a preliminary injunction should not issue against defendants, which the federal court granted on February 25, 2020.3 In granting the motion, the court found, inter alia: - (a) In numerous instances, defendants, in marketing and selling trading and investing training programs, instructional materials,
+On February 12, 202, the Federal Trade Commission ("FTC") filed a complaint against all of the same Defendants plus Darren Kimoto for violating Section 5(a) of the FTC Act, 15 U.S.C. § 45(a), and he Consumer Review Fairness Act of 201, 15 U.S.C. § 45b.
+The FTC files a complaint when it has "reason to believe" that the named defendants are violating, or are about to violate the law, and it appears to the FTC that a proceeding is in the public interest.2 The FTC also moved for a temporary restraining order, an asset freeze, appointment of a receiver, other equitable relief, and an order to show cause why a preliminary injunction should not issue against defendants, which the federal court granted on February 25, 2020.3 In granting the motion, the court found, inter alia: - In numerous instances, defendants, in marketing and selling trading and investing training programs, instructional materials and related and services, have made false or unsubstantiated representations that consumers who purchase defendants' program